dotnet/arcade/deploy.md

 # Maestro deployment

 The Maestro web application is deployed at <http://maestro-prod.azurewebsites.net>.
-It is currently published in the [maestro-prod app service](https://ms.portal.azure.com/#resource/subscriptions/68672ab8-de0c-40f1-8d1b-ffb20bd62c0f/resourcegroups/maestro/providers/Microsoft.Web/sites/maestro-prod/appServices) in the HelixProd Azure subscription.
+It is currently published in the [maestro-prod app service](https://ms.portal.azure.com/#resource/subscriptions/68672ab8-de0c-40f1-8d1b-ffb20bd62c0f/resourcegroups/maestro/providers/Microsoft.Web/sites/maestro-prod/appServices) in the 'Helix' Azure subscription.

 ## Logs
 The logs are in the [maestroprodstorage Storage Account](https://ms.portal.azure.com/#resource/subscriptions/68672ab8-de0c-40f1-8d1b-ffb20bd62c0f/resourceGroups/maestro/providers/Microsoft.Storage/storageAccounts/maestroprodstorage/overview).
 The CSV files can be viewed by opening the maestro-logs blob container in Azure or your favorite blob storage viewer (e.g. Cloud Explorer in VS or Storage Explorer).